Francisco de Paula Bastos, 1st Viscount of Bastos

-Francisco de Paula Bastos or Viscount Bastos (11 June 1793 –2 September 1881) was a Portuguese noble, military and political figure.
+Francisco de Paula Bastos, Viscount de Bastos (11 June 1793 – 2 September 1881) was a Portuguese noble, military and political figure.

 Biography

+Bastos was born to Pedro Joaquim de Bastos, Fidalgo Cavaleiro da Casa Real (a Portuguese knighthood and title of nobility received on 30 April 1794), and his wife Ludovina Gertrudes de São José e Melo.

-Bastos was the 76th colonial governor of Cape Verde between 1842 and 1845.
-He was received a title by king Louis I of Portugal under a decree of May 18, 1863.
+He was the 76th colonial governor of Cape Verde between 1842 and 1845.
+He was received a title by king Louis I of Portugal under a decree of May 18, 1863 and was made Visconde (Viscount) de Bastos.
 He was one of the figures who fought for the protection of Portugal's independence and freedom.

 He fought in the Peninsular War and was decorated and was injured in Nivelle, he was one of the most bravest cooperators of a great work by the Duke of Bragança.

 He emigrated to Plymouth through Galicia and later moved to Terceira Island in the Azores where he arrived on 7 March 1828.